 Information for parish councils

-The information will help parish councils get the best from their Tree Wardens.
+This information will help parish councils get the best from their tree wardens.

-To become a Tree Warden you need to contact your local parish or town council.
-Once your application has been approved we will send you an induction pack that contains all the information you will need to get you started.
+To become a tree warden you need to contact your local parish or town council.
+Once your application has been approved you will be sent an induction pack containing all the information you will need to get started.

-Your parish or town council will support you in your work and may provide ideas on what needs to be done in a certain area.
-Or, it may support you with more practical help, such as expenses, project funding, access to facilities or highlight your work on its website or newsletter.
+Your parish or town council will support you in your work.
+They may provide ideas on what needs to be done in a certain area, or support you with more practical help, such as expenses, project funding, access to facilities or highlighting your work on its website or newsletter.